binbang12/minimalistphotography/README.md

 - What are DMs?

 DMs, or Direct Messages, are private one-on-one conversations between you and another user on Discord.
 They let you chat privately outside of a server.
 You can access them through the Direct Messages section on the home screen or by clicking a user’s profile and selecting "Message".

+**Split this step into two messages to comply with Discords max message size.**

 - How to Mention Someone